sfl0r3nz05/Conferences/A methodological framework to enable the negotiation of roaming agreements drafting: An NLP-based approach/README.md

 ## Introduction

 The roaming procedure maintain persistent connectivity of the subscribers across different networks and geographical regions.
 Roaming refers to the capability for a subscriber to access the mobile services offered by the Visited Public Mobile Network (VPMN) via the Home Public Mobile Network (HPMN), when moving out of the coverage range of HPMN [1].
-However, before ensuring persistent connectivity the Mobile Network Operators (MNOs) must reach an agreement regarding the technical, commercial and legal relationships.
+However, before ensuring persistent connectivity the Mobile Network Operators (MNOs) must reach an agreement regarding the technical, commercial and legal relationships known as the Roaming Agreement (RA).

 ## Related work